waynegraham/registry.clir.org/_projects/2017-the-catskill-regional-folklife-and-history-archive.md

 ---
 layout: project
-title: "The Catskill Regional Folklife and History Archive"
+title: The Catskill Regional Folklife and History Archive
 ---